DavidHe1127/Mr.He_HandBook/DevOps/System/README.md

 u = display the process's user/owner
 x = also show processes not attached to a terminal
 ```

-### Signal

-- Signal is a notification, a message sent by either operating system or some application to our program.
-- Signals are a mechanism for one-way asynchronous notifications.
-- A signal may be sent from the kernel to a process, from a process to another process, or from a process to itself.
-- With the exception of `SIGKILL` and `SIGSTOP` which always terminates the process or stops the process, respectively, processes may control what happens when they receive a signal.
-They can

-1. accept the default action, which may be to terminate the process, terminate and coredump the process, stop the process, or do nothing, depending on the signal.
-2. Or, processes can elect to explicitly ignore or handle signals.
-   1. Ignored signals are silently dropped.
-   2. Handled signals cause the execution of a user-supplied signal handler function.
-The program jumps to this function as soon as the signal is received, and the control of the program resumes at the previously interrupted instructions

 ### File and Permissions